Hawaii E-Bike Laws 2026: $30 Registration, Act 259

 Tourists and visitors: use a registered rental from a reputable shop.
 If you ship your own e-bike to a vacation home or relocate, register before riding — most counties allow a 30-day courtesy window.

-Sources: HRS §249-14 (registration) — official; HRS §291C-143.5 (operator age); HRS §291C-150 (helmets); HRS §196-7.8 (rebate program); 15 U.S.C. §2085 (federal LSEB definition); HB 2021 (2026 session); HB 958 veto coverage — Civil Beat, Hawaii Tribune-Herald; HIDOT rebate program; HPD e-bike bulletin (March 2025); Hawai'i Bicycling League.
-Verified 17 May 2026.
+Sources: HRS §249-14 (registration) — official; HRS §291C-143.5 (operator age); HRS §291C-150 (helmets); HRS §196-7.8 (rebate program); 15 U.S.C. §2085 (federal LSEB definition); HB 2021 / Act 259 (2026 session); HIDOT — new law enacted to improve electric bicycle safety (16 July 2026); Hawai'i Bicycling League — HB2021 summary; Honolulu Star-Advertiser — state e-bike law enacted (16 July 2026); HB 958 veto coverage — Civil Beat, Hawaii Tribune-Herald; HIDOT rebate program; HPD e-bike bulletin (March 2025); Hawai'i Bicycling League.
+Verified 27 July 2026.

 E-bikes that fit Hawaii's rules